ahmadajmi/CSS-Grid-Layout/README.md

 Let's take the `.tweet` column and see how the position is working:

-1. Position the child element from the first line to the left.
+1. Position the child element from the first vertical line to the left.
-2. End the element position by line 2.
+2. End the element position by the second vertical line.
 3. Position the element inside the whole row.

 Let's change this by changing the order of elements with different positions, so our elements order will be: `.search`, `.replies`, `.messages`, and `.tweets`.